 In addition to the AI tools, which will span multiple therapeutic areas, the network will also offer backline support to the hospitals’ IT networks and access to support, resources, and partners through the Jameel Clinic.
 The Jameel Clinic will further facilitate all stages of deployment, from IT support to educating physicians about clinical AI.
 This process will allow the Jameel Clinic to collect critical feedback on adoption, ease of use, and usefulness of these algorithms in real-world contexts.
 The hospitals’ clinicians will utilise the AI tools in compliance with patient-related regulations and provide feedback on the application of the AI tools and their utilisation in real-life clinical settings, including statistics on usability, error rate, and user comments.

-Professor Regina Barzilay, AI faculty lead at the MIT Jameel Clinic, said: “With machine learning, we have the capacity to bring about truly transformative change in healthcare and that can only happen if we effectively deploy machine learning models in real-world settings, into hospitals and medical centers with clinicians and patients.
-Building a robust coalition of researchers, clinicians, hospitals, and public health actors is critical to realizing the benefits of major advances in machine learning in the detection and treatment of diseases.
+Professor Regina Barzilay, AI faculty lead at the MIT Jameel Clinic, said: “With machine learning, we have the capacity to bring about truly transformative change in healthcare and that can only happen if we effectively deploy machine learning models in real-world settings, into hospitals and medical centres with clinicians and patients.
+Building a robust coalition of researchers, clinicians, hospitals, and public health actors is critical to realising the benefits of major advances in machine learning in the detection and treatment of diseases."

 Tariq Khokhar, head of data for science and health at Wellcome, said: “In recent years, there's been a proliferation of AI tools in health - a trend that only increased during the pandemic.
 But many of them have not been rigorously tested in diverse clinical settings with patients from different backgrounds.
 This will be crucial to making sure tools are effective and contribute to better health outcomes.
 We’re delighted to support the Jameel Clinic AI Hospital Network, to develop methods to roll out clinical AI tools in safe and effective ways, ultimately improving people’s health and saving lives.”